 Other people, the Act says, are not in 'priority categories' and will be given advice and 'appropriate assistance' which in the last few years has meant councils giving out lists of Bed and Breakfast hotels and hostels to single people.
-Now, the government's Bed and Breakfast limits' regulations mean that these lists are not much use, and many more single people will have to squat.
-(See HASSLL - CONTACTS - for more information.)
-Some councils already hand out lists of squatting groups, in London.
+The DHSS regulations restricting 'Board & Lodging' payments means these lists are almost useless.
+(HASSLL [CONTACTS] can give you information about these rules or see the Benefits book listed in REFERENCES.)
+The result is that growing numbers of single people have no alternative to squatting.

-DRAWBACKS of half sould a built (2)
+DRAWBACKS of half soulg a briff (2